parkermac/LO/notes/kopah_notes.md

 The goal of our using this resource is to transition away from maintaining our own servers (apogee and perigee) and instead do all our computing and storage on klone+kopah (or our laptops).
 This has three advantages.
 (1) We don't have to maintain the hardware.
 (2) We don't have to pay a system administrator such as David Darr, who has retired.
 (3) It is easy to make any file on kopah publically accessible using a URL, and this is much better for intereacting with stakeholders.
 The cost ($9k/year) is small compared to what we paid for a system administrator (~$35k/year = 2 months).

 This resource is already being used in the LiveOcean system to make forecast extractions available to stakeholders (like NANOOS NVS) and for public access to monthly means: https://faculty.washington.edu/pmacc/LO/data_access.html.
 I also use it for making large custom extractions available, as a replacement for Dropbox or Google Drive.
-I use the tool LO/misc/kopah_share.sh to do this, but note that this is hard-wired to use the "pm-share" bucket, so you would probably want to make your own version.
+I use the tool LO/misc/kopah_share5.sh to do this, but note that this is hard-wired to use the "pm-share" bucket, so you would need to make your own version.

-### How to use it
+### A bit more about s3 buckets

+Here is an AI summary of the bucket concept:

+"Amazon S3 uses buckets as fundamental, top-level containers to organize data (objects) in the cloud, providing logical separation, security boundaries, and a way to apply consistent settings like access policies, versioning, and lifecycle rules, acting as the primary namespace for your data in AWS.
+Buckets are essential for managing vast amounts of unstructured data, offering scalability and unique global naming, with "folders" inside them actually being key prefixes for organizing objects."

+You need to limit the number of buckets you create, but inside a bucket you can have a large number of folders, subfolders, and files.

+For our "macc" group I would like to suggest that users initially create a bucket called "liveocean-[your UW NetID]", so for example mine is liveocean-pmacc.
+Inside of this you can put all the folders you need such as LO_output and LO_roms.

+Moving forward all the LO tools ASSUME that this naming structure exists.
+In LO/driver I have tried to indicate the tools that conform to this new standard with the prefix "K_", e.g. K_driver_roms00.py.

+Working with files in s3 buckets takes some getting used to.
+You cannot just access them with a simple path like you would for files on apogee and perigee.
+Instead, the command line tools described below need to be woven into your code.

+## Command Line Tools

+Excellent info about these is at https://hyak.uw.edu/docs/storage/cli.

+**NOTE: I believe the command line tools I describe below are independent of the Globus file management system.
+Nonetheless, you should definitely read through and incorporate the tools described here AND in LO/Notes/globus_notes.md.**

+There are two main command line tools: s3cmd and s5cmd.
+They are pretty similar but **s5cmd can be significantly faster**, so whenever possible that is what I use.
+These are linux tools, similar to the nco operators like ncks.

+Both s3cmd and s5cmd are installed on klone, and they are also installed in the loenv conda environment.
+There is some inconsistency in access.
+In my login shell on klone both are available, but when I use srun to move to a compute node inly s3cmd is available.
+In either case they are both available when using loenv is activated.
+You can use e.g. "conda list s5cmd" to see the actual installed version number which occasionally is displayed as v0.0.0-dev during the conda update operation but which is really something like v2.3.0.

+---

+### s5cmd

+This pretty much does everything that s3cmd (described below) does except: There is no direct "info" command in s5cmd that provides detailed metadata (like ACLs or headers) similar to s3cmd info. s5cmd is primarily optimized for high-performance bulk operations and lacks a specific metadata inspection sub-command.

+[describe commands]

+---

+### s3cmd

 To use this system you need to add a file ~/.s3cfg to any machine you use (klone, your laptop, etc.).
 The file has these lines:
 ```